sugs12/ISDM/isdm-project.md

 * The customer cannot ask for a specific RM to serve them, as the customer will be directed to the first available RM that will meet their needs or enquiries.
 * The customer has the option to purchase the product online or in-store, assuming that the travel company has a website and a physical store.
 * There is an increase of customers during the holiday season, especially during school holidays.

-### **Approach from a Design Thinking Perspective**
-Our approach to solve the problem that the travel company is experiencing will be shaped by the five stages of design thinking.
-Our first stage will consist of creating empathy maps in order to better understand the POV of our various stakeholders.
-These empathy maps will allow us to understand the problem as a whole as well as any concerns, questions and feelings our stakeholders have about this project.
-Using these empathy maps will enable us to create a problem statement which will summarise the problem that the company is experiencing.
-During the design phase, we aim to brainstorm a list of methods that will help solve the company problem through the Agile Scrum Methodology, the Ideate and Prototype phase will consist of creating a variety of business diagrams such as the Collaboration, Sequence and Use Case Diagrams which will help us visualise to the stakeholder our interpretation of their requirements.
-This will also allow the stakeholder to give any feedback to us about the requirement.
-Finally, the test phase will consist of testing the product in order to ensure that it meets the stakeholder’s expectation and that it will be successful.